Specialties

 - Describe the management of a post-thrombotic limb and of venous ulceration (CR3)

-- Explain when hospital in-patients shoud receive prophylaxis against DVT and describe how this is done (CR3)
+- Learn about the indications for thrombo-prophylaxis for hospital in-patients and describe how this is done (CR3)

 - Advise a patient on DVT / PE prophylaxis during travel e.g. a long haul flight (CR3)